2001 Linate Airport runway collision: Aircraft and crew

 The collision involved two airlines; SAS and Air Evex.
 The larger of the two aircraft was a McDonnell-Douglas MD-87.
 The cockpit crew consisted of Captain Joakim Gustafsson and First Officer Anders Hyllander, both aged 36.
 Gustafsson had been hired by SAS in 1990 and had more than 5,800 hours of flight time.
 He had logged approximately 230 hours in the MD-87.
 Hyllander was hired by the airline in 1997.
 At the time of the accident, he had more than 4,300 total flying hours.
 He was more experienced in the aircraft type than his captain, having logged 2,000 hours of flight time in the MD-87.
-The four Cabin Crew consisted of Purser Lise Lotte Anderson (57) with 30 years' service at SAS, Flight Attendants Olaf Jakobsson (49) with 29 years' service, Eiler Danielson (27) with 2 years' service, and Janne Penttinen (30) with 1 years' service.
+The four cabin crew consisted of Purser Lise Lotte Anderson (57) with 30 years' service at SAS, Flight Attendants Olaf Jakobsson (49) with 29 years' service, Eiler Danielson (27) with two years' service, and Janne Penttinen (30) with one year's service.

 The second aircraft was a Cessna Citation 525-A. There were two German pilots aboard.
 The captain, 36-year-old Horst Königsmann, had approximately 5,000 total flight hours logged, of which roughly 2,400 were accumulated in the Citation.
-The first officer, 64-year-old Martin Schneider, had approximately 12,000 flight hours' experience, of which 2,000 hours were in the Citation.
+The first officer, 64-year-old Martin Schneider, had approximately 12,000 hours of flight experience, of which 2,000 hours were in the Citation.
 One of the passengers was Luca Fossati, chairman of Star – Stabilimento Alimentare S.p.A. and owner of the Citation.